What We Solve

 AI leakage rarely comes from one bug.
 It comes from too many weak boundaries in sequence.

 We look at how sensitive data enters the system, what can retrieve it, how long it lives, what agents can do with it, and how it can escape through logs, outputs, or tool calls.
+This matters when teams are moving fast with RAG, copilots, internal assistants, or agent workflows but have not yet hardened the real data paths.

 What You Get